Laser Types

 MOPA

 A MOPA laser is much more flexible, they have become far more popular and widely available, but not all MOPA systems are the same.
 Good MOPA systems will have a wide range of pulse width and frequency adjustments available they can suit more materials and are less prone to creating unwanted deformations once setup correctly.
 However, as mentioned, MOPA laser sources are quite varied in themselves, with both quality and modulation versatility differing between manufacturers.
-Unfortunately, there are now many MOPA systems on the market with only one or two Pulse Width’s and PRF0, they will be marketed as suitable for metal, but won’t be particularly good at it as you would realistically want upwards of 5 Pulse Width’s to work effectively (our own systems have 16).
+Unfortunately, there are now many MOPA systems on the market with only one or two Pulse Width’s and PRF0, they will be marketed as suitable for metal, but won’t be particularly good at it as you would realistically want upwards of 5 Pulse Width’s to work effectively (our own OEM systems have 17).

 All Lotus Laser Systems’ fiber lasers incorporate the MOPA technology, and each have the ability to create very short duration pulses (and therefore lower pulse energies), reducing the heat imparted to the material.
 This reduction in the heat affected zone (HAZ) provides advantages when marking metal and plastic such as less burning at the edges, and a more homogeneous, higher contrast marking.